-Section Objective Description Type of content Urban To introduce the concept A brief text provides a global vision Static. resilience of urban resilience to the on urbanisation, explains the audience without a specific challenges our cities are facing due knowledge of it. to the climate change and presents the benefits of implementing urban resilience-focused measures.
-RESCCUE To provide relevant This section explains the context the Static. project information about the project, highlights its motivations, project. summarizes its main objectives, presents the methodology and the consortium and also includes the "downloads platform" in order to ensure the accessibility of project materials.
-News and To present the most recent Three sub-sections can be found Dynamic, events achievements and here: news, events and media. with activities carried out in the regular framework of the project. updates climate change and urban and the most powerful tool for creating engagement with new Dynamic, with regular updates every two weeks -------------------------- --- ---
+Section Objective Description Type of Urban resilience To introduce the concept of urban resilience to the audience without a specific knowledge of it.
+A brief text provides a global vision on urbanisation, explains the challenges our cities are facing due to the climate change and presents the benefits of implementing urban resilience-focused measures.
+Static.
+RESCCUE project To provide relevant information about the project.
+This section explains the context the project, highlights its motivations, summarizes its main objectives, presents the methodology and the consortium and also includes the "downloads platform" in order to ensure the accessibility of project materials.
+Static.
+News and events To present the most recent achievements and activities carried out in the Three sub-sections can be found here: news, events and media.
+Dynamic, with regular framework of the project. updates Blog To raise awareness on climate change and urban The RESCCUE blog is the most distinctive element of the website Dynamic, with resilience and the RESCCUE the perspectiv project partne d to present and th project from creating re of different visitors. ers. collabor accordin schedul platforr among e most powerful t g engagement with All the project p rate by providing blog ng to the RESCCU e published in Base n for internal commun project consortium. ool for n new partners entries E blog map, a nication regular updates every two weeks -